tanaynistala/geo-guide/_country-guides/FIN.md

 # License Plates

 As a member of the EU, Finland's license plates feature a blue band on the left side of the plate with the EU circle of stars and the country code `FIN`.
-Plates are white with black text: <LicensePlate style="eu" format="ABC-123"/>.
-License plates are required on both the front and rear of vehicles.
+Plates are white with black text: <LicensePlate style="eu" code="FIN" format="ABC-123" borderStyle="double"/>.

 # Phone Codes